Many women will be advised to take a screening test, called a Polycose Test, for Gestational Diabetes Mellitis at around 26 – 28 weeks of pregnancy.

 - a diet that consistently includes foods that have a high sugar content and are highly refined or processed and that lacks at least 5 servings of fresh vegetables and fruit daily.

 - rapid, excessive weight gain in pregnancy

-It is recommended that women with these risk factors and women who experience a rapid and excessive weight gain during pregnancy and spill sugar into their urine on two consecutive days are offered a screening test for GDM.
+It is recommended that women with these risk factors and women who experience a rapid and excessive weight gain during pregnancy and spill sugar into their urine on two consecutive days are tested for GDM.

 Some health professionals believe that all women of non-European ethnicity should be screened for GDM because all forms of diabetes are more common amongst Maori, Pacific Island, Indian and Asian peoples in NZ/Aotearoa.

 Some LMCs recommend screening for GDM for all their pregnant clients because about 50% of women who have GDM will have no symptoms or risk factors and because the incidence of diabetes mellitus and the health risks associated with this disease is increasing throughout the population.
 However, at this time there is no evidence that such routine screening improves outcomes for mothers and babies.

 What are the risks?